 Upgrade Your Internet Plan

-If you find yourself frequently frustrated with sluggish Zoom calls, it may be time to consider upgrading your internet service provider (ISP).
-While there are many potential reasons for connectivity issues during video conferencing, having a reliable and fast internet connection can make all the difference.
+If you find yourself frequently frustrated with sluggish Zoom calls, it might be time to consider upgrading your internet service provider (ISP).
+Here’s a breakdown to help you choose the right plan for your Zoom needs:

 Limit Other Internet Activities